 Entry-level cloud career FAQs

-Cloud skills are in high demand, to a point where some analysts have said a career in cloud may be almost futureproof.
-The future may not be certain, but the path to the present tells a convincing story: cloud computing has been one of and often the single most in-demand hard skills for 6 years running, according to LinkedIn.
+Cloud computing skills are in high demand, to a point where some analysts have said a career in cloud may be almost futureproof.
+The future may not be certain, but the path to the present tells a convincing story: cloud computing has been one of and often the single most in-demand hard skills, according to LinkedIn.